Did you know that you can instantly increase your deadlift by wearing the right shoes?

-A classic deadlifting staple, the Converse Chuck Taylor High Tops are an very budget friendly deadlifting shoe option.
-Not only that, but it's versatile because it can potentially satisfy your needs for all other lifts and even you can even wear them outside the gym if yo want.
+A classic deadlifting staple, the Converse Chuck Taylor High Tops are a very budget-friendly deadlifting shoe option.
+Not only that, but it’s versatile because it can potentially satisfy your needs for all other lifts and even you can even wear them outside the gym if you want.

-- Flat sole (0 mm drop) ensures even distribution of weight during exercise
+- A flat sole (0 mm drop) that ensures an even distribution of weight during exercise

 - High collar provides a decent amount of ankle support when laced up correctly

 - Rubber sole compresses, but only very slightly.
 Most people wouldn’t notice unless you pointed it out, assuming they were even lifting enough to experience any compression.
 See more in the “cons” section for the flip side of this point.

 - Although I prefer different shoes for deadlifts and squats, Converse High Tops are a decent all-purpose gym shoe for doing all your lifts in, and even some cardio.
 I used mine for years without issue as my only gym shoe before getting more specialized footwear.

 - The sole is approximately 10mm thick.
 This isn’t terrible, and many will be completely satisfied.
 However, if we’re talking about deadlift-specific shoes, they leave you wanting more (or less, really).
 That said, there are All Stars with removable insoles that go down to an impressive 5-6mm when taken out, but those are unfortunately hard to find these days in my experience.

 - Although the rubber soles are relatively dense, you will still experience some slight but noticeable compression under heavier loads